AnLoMinus/Studies/Programming/c/C - Environment Setup.md

 > If GCC is not installed, then you will have to install it yourself using the detailed instructions available at https://gcc.gnu.org/install/
 - This tutorial has been written based on Linux and all the given examples have been compiled on the Cent OS flavor of the Linux system.

+# Installation on Mac OS
+- If you use Mac OS X, the easiest way to obtain GCC is to download the Xcode development environment from Apple's web site and follow the simple installation instructions.
+Once you have Xcode setup, you will be able to use GNU compiler for C/C++.
+> - Xcode is currently available at developer.apple.com/technologies/tools/.